pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

     /// Called after instantiation and before mounting the screen. fn before_mount(&mut self, state: &mut AppState, config: &AppConfiguration) {}

     /// Handle an incoming key event, at the application level.
-Returns true if
-    /// the event is to be captured (swallowed) and not passed down to components.
     ///
     /// Returns the (event_response, new_route_if_navigated) tuple.
     fn handle_inputs(